SamG101-Developer/SPP-Primer-2/Writerside/topics/14-2-STL-Structure.md

 The core layer is the most essential part of the STL, and must even be present in a `no-std` environment.
 It includes the absolute minimum functionality necessary to support a bare-bones runtime environment.
-This includes, and is limited to low level allocation and de-allocation, mock primitive types, essential data structures, minimal compiler-known stateless functionality classes, aborting and concurrency primitives:
+This includes, and is limited
+to: low level allocation and de-allocation; mock primitive types; essential data structures; minimal compiler-known stateless functionality classes; aborting and concurrency primitives:

 - **Allocation**: The `Alloc` class is the wrapper around manual memory management.
 Because only arrays are used for allocation, the `Alloc::allocate` method returns an array of empty elements.
 Bounds checking in the `Arr` class is